DreamMaoMao/hycov/README.md

 ### Manual Installation

+##### something need to notice
+1.You need to manually relogin after it is installed. after the installation is complete, it may also trigger logout if you do not logout which is normal.
-_Only supports hyprland source code after 2023-10-22,

-because the plugin requires this [commit](https://github.com/hyprwm/Hyprland/commit/a61eb7694df25a75f45502ed64b1536fda370c1d) in hyprland(was commited in 2023-10-21)
+2.Only supports hyprland source code after 2023-10-22. because the plugin requires this [commit](https://github.com/hyprwm/Hyprland/commit/a61eb7694df25a75f45502ed64b1536fda370c1d) in hyprland(was commited in 2023-10-21)

 ##### using meson and ninja: